 How have you established and maintained your market reputation?
 How do you evaluate your reputation within the market?

-What steps have you taken over the past three years to set your company apart from others?
+What steps have you taken in the past three years to set your company apart from others?

 How expansive is your geographic reach?
-Do you have plans to expand your operations over the next three years?
+Do you have plans to expand your operations in the next three years?

 “Sending out RFPs used to be a nightmare”